techidaily/site-ai-editing-video/source/_posts/in-2024-here-we-will-discuss-about-both-the-methods-which-you-can-choose-one-to-get-rid-of-unwanted-portions-from-your-videos-or-photos.md

 ## Part IV.
 A Simpler Alternative to DaVinci Resolve to Change Video Speed

-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is perfectly suitable for you if you are looking for an easier alternative to DaVinci Resolve.
+[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is perfectly suitable for you if you are looking for an easier alternative to DaVinci Resolve.
 Filmora comes with a simple user interface.
 You get almost the same features as you get in DaVinci Resolve as a video editor.
 Focusing on changing video speed, Filmora has similar options as DaVinci Resolve, but they are easier to operate.

 Anyone can instantly change the speed of the entire or part of a video.
 There are uniform speed and simplified speed ramping options available for advanced users.
 You can customize the speed of a video clip as you need.
 There is not going to be any jittery motion when the speed is changed.
 In short, Filmora is tailor-made to fulfill all your demands for speeding up videos in easier steps.